This company is not yet accredited. To learn more, see reviews below or submit your own.

 I had a terrible and awful experience purchasing a used car from this dealer.
 The worst service I have ever received.
 I knew something was going wrong when they told me the truck would be ready in an hour and it took 3, with my 8 months pregnant wife with me.
 The general manager acts like he's the "Don" of sleazy car dealers and the rookie that sold me my truck never should have gotten my business.
 This is the punishment I deserve for using a bunch of sketchy strangers by trying to help out a young guy.
 Prior to this review, I left a message with the general manager "Nick" and never received a call back.

-Legend Nissan Company Profile
+Legend Nissan Company Information

 - Company Name: